-A number of North American birds are more active at night than during the day -- that is, they’re nocturnal.
-Nocturnality allows birds to avoid certain diurnal, or day-active, predators; exploit prey out and about under the cover of darkness; or otherwise take advantage of particular nighttime conditions.
-Birds specialized for the after-hours lifestyle sometimes have proportionally large eyes -- to better take advantage of dim light -- or exhibit other special adaptations.
+A number of North American birds are more active at night than during the day – that is, they’re nocturnal.
+Nocturnal birds can avoid many diurnal, or day-active, predators; exploit prey out and about under the cover of darkness; or otherwise take advantage of particular nighttime conditions.
+Nighttime birds sometimes have proportionally large eyes – to better take advantage of dim light – or exhibit other special adaptations.
 Several groups of nocturnal North American birds particularly stand out.

 The best-known nocturnal birds in North America are the owls, nighttime counterparts of falcons, hawks and eagles.
 North American owls range in size from the little elf owl of the southwestern deserts to the massive and formidable snowy and great horned owls.
 Besides stellar night vision and hearing, owls rely on nearly silent flight to approach prey: The leading edge of their wing-feathers is jagged, or “fluted,” muffling air turbulence for quieter wingbeats.
+This distinctive "woosh," is characteristic of bird noises at night.
 Not all North American owls fall in the nocturnal category: The northern and ferruginous pygmy owls, northern hawk owl, short-eared owl, and snowy owl are mostly diurnal.

 Nightjars and Nighthawks